 Ingredients

-- 3/4 cups of unsalted butter at room temperature
+- ¾ cup of unsalted butter at room temperature (1 ½ sticks)

-- 2 eggs
+- 2 large eggs

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon of pure vanilla extract

-- 1 cups of granulated sugar
+- 1 cup of granulated sugar

-- 2 1/2 cups of all purpose flour
+- 2 ½ cups of all-purpose flour

-- 1/2 teaspoon salt
+- ½ teaspoon of salt

-- 36 Candy Kisses, unwrapped
+- 36 candy kisses, unwrapped

-- Betty Crocker Chocolate Cookie Icing tube
+- 2 tablespoons of Betty Crocker chocolate cookie Icing

-- Festive sugar crystals and sprinkles
+- 3 tablespoons of sugar crystals and sprinkles

 Instructions

-- Preheat the oven to 350º F.
+- Preheat the oven to 350º F (180º C).

-- Whisk together the flour, baking powder and salt in a large bowl and set it aside.
+- Whisk together the flour, baking powder, and salt in a large bowl and set it aside.

-- Add the eggs, one at a time and then the vanilla extract.
-Mix well until a stiff dough forms.
+- Add the eggs, one at a time, and then beat in the vanilla extract.

-- Add a dab of chocolate frosting to the bottom of each candy kiss and place in the center of the cookie.
+- Add a dab of chocolate frosting to the bottom of each candy kiss and place it in the center of the cookie.

 - Enjoy!

-- Store in an air tight container.
+- Store the cookies in an airtight container.

 Notes